How To Prepare An Incredibly Romantic Valentine's Day Meal

 More Great Soup Recipes For Valentine's Day Dinner

-- Simple Tomato Soup Recipe -A simple but very tasty recipe for tomato soup.
-If you want to make it look a little more gourmet, top it off with a little puff pastry.
+- Simple Tomato Soup Recipe A simple but delicious recipe for tomato soup.
+To make it look a little more gourmet, top it off with a bit of puff pastry.

-- Red Curry and Coconut Soup -This recipe comes from my friend Chef Genevieve McGough who is living in New Zealand.
-Most of the ingredients are in the cupboards of keen foodies and the whole dish can be prepared in 20-25 minutes.
+- Red Curry and Coconut Soup This recipe comes from my friend Chef Genevieve McGough living in New Zealand.
+Most of the ingredients are in the cupboards of keen foodies, and the whole dish can be prepared in 20-25 minutes.

 Third Course - Salad

 Salads are easy.
-Pick a type of lettuce and make a basic vinaigrette and you are done.
-Want to get fancy, add some other ingredients like vegetables, fruits, nuts and cheeses.
+Pick a type of lettuce and make a basic vinaigrette, and you are done.
+Add other ingredients like vegetables, fruits, nuts, and cheeses to get fancy.
 The salad above is a goat cheese salad with pear and walnuts.

 Types of Greens

-There are many varieties of greens now available on your supermarket shelves and now you can get most of them triple washed making it a lot easier for home cooks in a hurry.
-I used to recommend every kitchen have a salad spinner to clean fresh greens but now you can pay up for washed greens.
+There are wide varieties of greens available on your supermarket shelves, and now you can get most of them triple-washed, making it a lot easier for home cooks in a hurry.
+I used to recommend that every kitchen have a salad spinner to clean fresh greens, but now you can pay for washed greens.
 I still recommend everyone have a salad spinner.

 Some of the greens you can choose from include:

-Mesclun: is really a combination of several young greens usually including arugula, radicchio, frisée, mizuna, oak leaf, bib, sorrel and radicchio.
-This is one of my favorites and you can now find it everywhere in prepackaged, triple washed bags.
+Mesclun: is a combination of several young greens, usually including arugula, radicchio, frisée, mizuna, oak leaf, bib, sorrel, and radicchio.
+This is one of my favorites, and you can now find it everywhere in prepackaged, triple-washed bags.

-Belgian Endive: now where talking about higher end greens.
-Makes for great looking salads, has a slightly bitter taste but you are going to pay up for it.
-On a special occasion like Valentine’s Day, you may just think about going for it.
+Belgian Endive: now we're talking about higher-end greens.
+It makes for great-looking salads and has a slightly bitter taste, but you will pay up for it.
+You may just think about going for it on a special occasion like Valentine’s Day.

 There are just a couple of things you need to remember about making a basic vinaigrette.
-One is the ratio of oil to vinegar and that is 3 parts oil to 1 part vinegar.
-The other thing to remember is you want to whisk the oil into the vinegar slowly in a thin stream to incorporate (emulsify) the oil and vinegar together and does not separate right away.
+One is the ratio of oil to vinegar,, which is 3 parts oil to 1 part vinegar.
+The other thing to remember is you want to slowly whisk the oil into the vinegar in a thin stream to incorporate (emulsify) the oil and vinegar together and do not separate right away.

-Once you have those basic down, the rest is about what else to add.
-Of course you are going to want to season the vinaigrette with salt and pepper, but you may also want to add ingredients like garlic, herbs, shallots, anchovies and one of my favorites – mustard.
+Once you have those basics, the rest is about what else to add.
+First, of course, you will want to season the vinaigrette with salt and pepper, but you may also want to add ingredients like garlic, herbs, shallots, anchovies, and one of my favorites – mustard.

 Biggest Mistake When Making A Salad

-In my opinion the biggest mistake most home cooks make when preparing a salad is YOU OVER DRESS IT!
-That’s right, you have all these wonderful and expensive mixed greens that are crisp and delicious but you drown everything in salad dressing and end up with soggy greens and the only thing you can taste is the dressing.
+I think the biggest mistake most home cooks make when preparing a salad is YOU OVER DRESS IT!
+That’s right, you have all these excellent and expensive mixed greens that are crisp and delicious, but you drown everything in salad dressing and end up with soggy greens, and the only thing you can taste is the dressing.

 Also, don’t use 100% extra virgin olive oil in your salad dressings.
-Cut it with some vegetable or Canola oil.
+Instead, cut it with some vegetable or Canola oil.
 Why?
 Because the olive oil will also overpower the flavor of the greens.
 You want to taste the lettuce with a slight layer of flavor attributed to the dressing.

-So general rule when it comes to adding salad dressing to the greens; less is more.
-You can always add more but once you drown it, it’s hard to recover.
+So general rule when adding salad dressing to the greens; less is more.
+You can always add more, but once you drown it, it’s hard to recover.

 How About a Simple Raspberry Champagne Vinaigrette?